 Now there’s a curious word, Brahmans.
-It originally referred to a cross-bred cow of Indian and American stock, but somehow came also to mean Boston’s cafe society.
+It originally referred to a cross-bred cow of Indian and American stock, but somehow came also to represent Boston’s cafe society.

 Yiddish has given us some colorful words.
 One of my faves is verklempt.
-It means overcome with emotion, as when people throw you a surprise birthday party.
-Haimish means a cozy, homey and unpretentious abode.
+It connotes overcome with emotion, as when people throw you a surprise birthday party.
+Haimish accentuates a cozy, homey and unpretentious abode.

 A salon is an assemblage of the illuminati at a stately manor.
 Or the reception room of the manor.
 It’s also an annual artist’s meet-up in France.

-‘It’s my jam’ means it’s my thing or it’s my favorite.
+‘It’s my jam’ exclaims, it’s my thing or it’s my favorite.
 Jammy is British for lucky.